TotallyNotAB0t/DURAND_GUO_SERVAIN_PROGJVAVANCEE_4A/README.md

-# Connect4
+# Besoinrisson
-Connect 4 in mcts
+Besoinrisson in mcts